Luna command-line tool documentation

 ...

-One might then issue commands such as:
+With the above script, one might then issue commands such as:

 luna proj1.lst p=proj1 -o out1.db < commands.txt